 I was snooping on my boyfriend's phone this morning while he was in the shower (I know, bad).
 I was not snooping because I distrusted my bf, but because there is this one girl I don't trust.
 I found more than I bargained for.
 She had sent him a topless photo of herself and he followed it up with comments about how turned on the photo made him.

 I am devastated.
 I have no idea how to confront him about this.
-I love him so much and we have been together almost 2 years.
+I love him so much and we have been together almost two years.
 My question is: Is sexting cheating?
 I always told him that if he cheated on me, it was over.
 But he didn't technically cheat... it was texting.
 But I feel like he cheated on me.
 Am I overreacting?
 How on earth do I confront him?

 Thanks and please help,